12. GMM Estimation#

 and

-For purposes of devising a test of the “over-identifying restrictions,” let \(B = \{ B_t : t \ge 0\}\) be an \(r \times {\tilde k}\) matrix process constructed to verify
+Using an entirely analogous approach, derive limit approximations geared to testing any “over-identifying restrictions.”
+Let \(B = \{ B_t : t \ge 0\}\) be an \(r \times {\tilde k}\) selection process constructed to test the following vector of \(\tilde{k}\) means.

-Restriction 9.2.
+Restriction 12.2.
 For any \({\tilde k} \times k\) matrix of real numbers \({\mathbb K}\), \( B {\mathbb K} \in {\mathcal A}\).

 Suppose that